UPVC Windows

 Choose the same colours and backing glass options as your new UPVC door

-As mentioned, you can have an opening top hopper and fixed bottom glass, or even frame a large window between two smaller casements.
+• Different types can be joined - Youcan have an opening top hopper and fixed bottom glass, or even frame a large window between two smaller casements.

 UPVC bay windows